 Attendance is celebrated in our Foundation Stage with our weekly ‘School Attendance Matters’ SAM Competition.
 Each week, all children in FS2 who have 100% attendance receive a reward sticker and are placed in a draw to win a Breakfast Hamper for home.
 The class with the highest attendance that week also get to take care of Sam the dog, our attendance soft toy mascot.

-Beeston Primary School and Beeston Cottingley and Middleton (BCM) Cluster Attendance Policies
+Beeston Primary School and Beeston, Cottingley and Middleton (BCM) Cluster Attendance Policies